-Every company that employs staff is responsible for their health and safety whilst they are working.
+Every employer has responsibilities to follow after an injury or accident at work.
 Whether this in the workplace or out on site, your employer should take the necessary steps to ensure that you are working in a safe environment.
 Health and safety laws are there to be followed to avoid accidents or injuries.
 If an employer does not have proper procedures in place or otherwise fails in their duty of care, they can be sued by injured employees.

 Whilst some accidents can not be foreseen or prevented, the majority tend to involve scenarios that could and should have been avoided.
 Accidents at work happen when corners are cut, adequate risk assessments are not made, when staff members are not suitably trained and equipped.
 This can sometimes be the fault of the employee but it can also be the fault of the employer.
 The government has a number of health and safety guidelines that must be followed and it is an employer’s legal obligation to ensure that these guidelines are implemented.
 If they haven’t been, then your employer is breaching their responsibilities.

 If this is the case, an injured employee has the right to make a work injury claim.
 This would be paid by the employer’s liability insurance.

 Employer responsibilities after an accident at work

 Employers have responsibilities when one of their staff members is injured in an accident at work.
 Regardless of the accident specifics or severity of injury, all employers should have a pre-planned policy that is published, known of by key staff members and put in to place whenever the worst happens.
 It doesn’t matter if the accident seems innocuous – like a slip on a wet floor or if there is a very serious accident when staff members suffer critical injuries, the way a company handles accidents should always be the same.